 5 IBS treatment options

-Toping up with a bit of healthy gut bacteria is beneficial for many people.
+Topping up with a bit of healthy gut bacteria is beneficial for many people.
 A recent review of studies published by the British Dietetic Association found that 59% of randomised control trials (RTC’s) for the use of probiotic treatment showed some benefit, either to symptoms or quality of life.
 This also means that 41% showed no benefit and they were unable to identify a particular strain which proved more beneficial than any other.
 The pattern of some effect but generally lower than most interventions was confirmed by a review of 37 clinical research trials.
-(Ford.a et al 2018) However, it clearly can be beneficial and a short course of probiotic therapy is very cheap so it’s probably more than worth it.
+(Ford.a et al 2018) However, it can be beneficial and a short course of probiotic therapy is cheap so it’s probably more than worth it.
 (Mckenzie et al 2016)

-IBS treatment option 5 – Cognitive Behavioural therapy (CBT)
+Cognitive Behavioural therapy (CBT)

 Conclusion